microsoft/promptflow/src/promptflow-tools/README.dev.md

   > [!NOTE] After triggering the workflow, kindly request approval from Promptflow Support before proceeding further.

 ## PR check-in criteria
-We provide a set of criteria that you can use to review your own code before submitting your pull request.
+Here's a friendly heads-up!
+We've got some criteria for you to self-review your code changes.
+It's a great way to double-check your work and make sure everything is in order before you share it.
+Happy coding!

 ### Maintain code quality
 The code you submit in your pull request should adhere to the following guidelines: